Welcome to Little Tern Farm

 • Preserving & pickling

 We love learning different ways to preserve, pickle, jam and ferment our harvests.
-By doing so we catch and store our harvests for later on when fruits & vegetable may not be in season or when garden may not be producing in abundance.
-Catching & storing our harvests also increases our food security and builds our resilience
+By doing so we catch and store our harvests for later on when fruits & vegetable may not be in season or not in abundance.
+This practice also increases our food security and builds our resilience

 Fermented turmeric